 The Marie Selby Botanical Gardens is known for its knowledge of epiphytes and astounding collections.
 Among some of the best in the world are Selby’s plant collections (living and preserved), electronic databases and printed documentation, books (including rare books and botanical plates), scientific journals, and terabytes of digital images and video from over thirty years of research, expeditions, and collaboration by some of the worlds best botanists.
 Selby Gardens maintains the most comprehensive collection of living epiphytes in the world.

-The Spirit Collection contains nearly 28,000 vials of mostly orchid flowers in preservative fluids, along with several thousand gesneriad specimens, making it the second largest suchcollection in the world.
+The Spirit Collection contains more than 36,000 vials of mostly orchid flowers in preservative fluids, along with several thousand gesneriad specimens, making it the second largest such collection in the world.

 Selby Gardens Research Library

 The Research Library houses a diverse collection of media resources on tropical botany, with an emphasis on epiphytes.
 The Library, primarily a research and reference tool for staff scientists and horticulturists is also used by plant professionals and plant enthusiasts.